main_page.xml

 Tip: You can also start the New Project Wizard from the New icon in the toolbar.

-Once you complete the New Project Wizard, ADT creates the following folders and files in your new project:
+Once you complete the New Project Wizard, ADT creates the following folders and files in your new project:src/

-Includes the android.jar file that your application will build against.
-This is determined by the build target that you have chosen in the New Project Wizard.
+file that your application will build against.
+This is determined by the build target that you have chosen in the New Project Wizard. gen/

 res/